galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests.md

 Writing your own tests (that is, tests within an independent project of your own creation) involves two kinds of activity:

 - Setting up your IDE (currently just Eclipse) to create an appropriate project structure.
-- Leveraging a collection of less tangible - but important - principles that will help guide you towards a clean implementation that can eventually be moved into CI/CD and full automation.
+- Leveraging a collection of organisational principles that will help guide you towards a clean implementation that can eventually be moved into CI/CD and full automation.

 These two strands involve exploiting the features of well-known and trusted Open Source applications, such as Maven (for project setup and dependency management) and Docker (to pave the way towards automation).